junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 2. Wash well under foreskin or between vaginal lips and surrounding areas.

-3. Wash hands—if possible with surgical soap (like Betadine).
+3. Wash hands, if possible with surgical soap (like Betadine).
 After washing, touch only things that are sterile or very clean.

 4. Put very clean cloths under and around the area.